microprediction/timemachines/README.md

     pip install --upgrade pip
     pip install --upgrade numpy
     pip install --upgrade timemachines
+    pip install --upgrade scikit-learn
+    pip install --upgrade scipy

+(You can scrape by without the last two as they are only used for metrics)

 On colab you might need to do this if it still has an old numpy:

     !pip uninstall numpy
     !pip install --upgrade numpy

-Then you should probably include the "basics", though they are only used for metrics, mostly:

-     pip install --upgrade scikit-learn
-     pip install --upgrade scipy

 Next (optional)...